 where $F_{j}$ is an $O(1)$ function depending on $\theta_{j}$ and $k$. $\exp\!\left(-\lvert \pi k/(2w_j)\rvert\right)$ indicates that low-frequency components dominate the initialized weights, while high-frequency components are exponentially suppressed.

-In the NKGE, the temporal wavelength is $O(\varepsilon^{2})$; as $\varepsilon$ decreases, faster time oscillation make the factor $\exp\!\left(-\lvert \pi k/(2w_j)\rvert\right)$ decay exponentially, causing spectral bias to break down.
+In the NKGE, the temporal wavelength is $O(\varepsilon^{2})$; as $\varepsilon$ decreases, the carrier frequencies move toward $|k|=O(\varepsilon^{-2})$, where the factor $\exp\!\left(-\lvert \pi k/(2w_j)\rvert\right)$ becomes exponentially small for networks initialized with small weights.
 When training with a residual-based physics loss, the linear part of the residual in the temporal frequency domain carries the coefficient